There are 52 weekends out of the year. How are you going to spend them?

 Where to Stay: Fairfield Inn Suites Twentynine Palms, Best Western Inn Joshua Tree, Holiday Inn & Suites Twentynine Palms, Search nearby Airbnbs

-Joshua Tree National Park is one of our favorite places to visit.
+Joshua Tree National Park is one of our favorite places to visit, and probably the spot we visit the most.
 The sunsets are unforgettable and if you rock climb, it’s a giant playground.

 Big Bear Lake offers something for the whole family.
 You can visit in the winter to hit the slopes or in the summer for water activities and hiking.
 We only had a chance to spend two days in the area during our last visit at the turn of the season, but can’t wait to hike and snowboard.